Algebraic elliptic cohomology and flops II: $SL$-cobordism: Introduction

 \subsection{Convergence of motivic Adams spectral sequence}

-In topology, the convergence properties of the Adams spectral sequences were proven in \cite{Adams}.
-A simpler approach was later given by Bousfield in \cite{Bous}, based on an idea of localization going back to Ravenel \cite{Rav}.
+In topology, a number of convergence properties of the Adams spectral sequences were proven in \cite{Adams}.
+Bousfield \cite{Bous} developed a simpler approach, based on notions of localization going back to Ravenel \cite{Rav}.

-In Appendix~\ref{app}, we study the convergence properties of the motivic Adams spectral sequence \cite{Mor}, following similar method as in \cite{Bous}.
-The role of Postnikov tower in {\it loc. cit.} is replaced by the slice tower of Voevodsky \cite{Voev_open}, which was studied recently in \cite{RSO}, on which our investigation relies.
+In Appendix~\ref{app}, we study the convergence properties of the motivic Adams spectral sequence \cite{Mor}, following the method of \cite{Bous}.
+The role of Postnikov tower in {\it loc. cit.} is replaced by the slice tower of Voevodsky \cite{Voev_open}, together with results on this tower developed in \cite{RSO}.

+Without going to the technical details, we state our analogue of Bousfield's theorem.
+For a spectrum $\sE$, we let $\sE^\wedge_{\eta,l}$ denote the $\eta$-$l$-completion of $\sE$ (see \S~\ref{sec:MASS}).